wp-plugins/commentluv/readme.txt

 == ChangeLog ==

+= 2.91.1 =
+* minor mishap with ajax notify signup action.
+It was in the wrong place!

 = 2.91 =
 * new changes implimented for author/category urls
 * remove ugly red box for upgrade notice. replace with calming yellow one with a convenient link to update the plugin.